🎓 Program Overview

 - Integration testing: spinning up a test database, seeding fixtures, and testing the full HTTP stack with axum-test

 WebAssembly lets you run Rust code in the browser at near-native speed.
-This opens up a class of frontend use cases that JavaScript cannot serve well: image processing, cryptography, data compression, PDF generation, scientific computation, and game engines.
+This opens up frontend use cases that JavaScript cannot serve well: image processing, cryptography, data compression, PDF generation, and scientific computation.
 This phase covers the full Rust-to-WASM workflow.

-- What WebAssembly is: the binary instruction format that browsers can execute alongside JavaScript
+- What WebAssembly is: the binary instruction format that browsers execute alongside JavaScript

-- Why Rust for WASM: minimal runtime, no garbage collector pauses, and first-class wasm-bindgen support
+- Why Rust for WASM: minimal runtime, no GC pauses, and first-class wasm-bindgen support

 - wasm-pack: the tool that compiles Rust to WASM and generates JavaScript bindings automatically